-The Board periodically considers its composition and acknowledges the importance of board refreshment.
-Presently, five directors have served for less than three years, including directors Giacomini, Jordan, Rogers, Sperry and Vartanian.
-The current mix of newer and more experienced directors provides the Board with the contribution of new and diverse ideas while ensuring continuity and insight developed through a deep understanding of the Company and its industry.
+The Board periodically considers its own composition and the importance of board refreshment.
+Presently, five of the Board's ten directors have served for less than five years, including directors Jordan, Rogers, Savi, Sperry and Vartanian.
+This current mix of newer and more experienced directors provides the Board with the contribution of new and diverse ideas while ensuring continuity and insight developed through a deeper understanding of the Company and its industry.